Religious Studies

 - Wake Forest’s major includes the only program of its kind in the country, a concentration in Religion and Public Engagement.
 In it, students apply classroom knowledge to public work in research projects, service-learning opportunities and academic-credit-bearing internships.
 Over its history, the concentration has sent students to places as near as downtown Winston-Salem and as distant as a prison ministry in South Africa.

-Sample courses for students studying Religious Studies include:
+Sample courses that you may take as a Religious Studies student include:

 - Excavating the Sacred